Paula de Odivelas

-Mother Paula of Odivelas, religious name of Paula Teresa da Silva e Almeida (17 June 1701 – 4 July 1768), was a Portuguese nun and royal mistress.
+Mother Paula of Odivelas (Paula Teresa da Silva e Almeida; 17 June 1701 – 4 July 1768) was a Portuguese nun and royal mistress.

 Abbess of the Monastery of Saint Denis of Odivelas, she became the most famous mistress of King John V of Portugal and bore him a son, one of the Children of Palhavã.
 The passion that inspired to the king during their long love affair turned her into a controversial figure in contemporary Portugal because of the luxury in which she lived thanks to the Brazilian gold provided by the sovereign.

 Life

 Family and early years

 Paula Teresa da Silva e Almeida was baptized in the parish of Santa Justa, according to the registry of baptisms of that place.
 Her paternal grandfather was João Paulo de Bryt, a former German soldier and foreign guard of Emperor Charles V, who established in Lisbon as a goldsmith.
 From his marriage to Leonor de Almeida (daughter of the Neapolitan sailor Domingos Urselo and his wife Domingas de Andrade e Almeida) was born Adrião de Almeida Paulo, who followed his father's profession.
 Adrião de Almeida Paulo and his wife, Josefa da Silva and Sousa, had three daughters: Maria Micaela da Luz, Paula Teresa da Silva and Leocádia Felícia de Assis e Almeida.

 According to the records of the Monastery of Saint Denis of Odivelas, Maria Micaela da Luz became a novice on 15 August 1704, and professed on 4 October of that year, remaining in this institution until her death in September 1768, two months after Paula's demise.
 As for Leocádia Felícia, she also stayed in Odivelas for a while before her marriage with José Falcão de Gamboa Fragoso (native from Boavista and Santo Aleixo and owner of the Quinta da Bela Vista and the Quinta do Falcão in Pontinha), with whom she had a daughter.

 Paula Teresa followed the example of her older sister and entered in the Monastery of Saint Denis of Odivelas as a novice on 31 January 1717 (according to the records) and professed on 22 February of that year.
 Her religious life seems to have been decided by her father since her early infancy; the difficult financial situation of Adrião de Almeida Paulo would justify his desire to ensure the support of his daughters through their entrance in that institution in the environs of Lisbon.